Learning to Adopt Generative AI: Discussion and Conclusion

-Despite these contributions, our work has limitations that warrant future research.
-While we illuminate the learning divide and belief trap in individual adoption of generative AI, future research could investigate these phenomena in organizational settings, where factors such as organizational culture and collective learning may influence the AI adoption process.
+Second, generative AI products can undergo updates, and existing Bayesian learning approaches typically do not directly accommodate such non-stationarity \citep{wang2024identification, erdem1996decision}.
+In this study, given the currently available toolkit, we conduct robustness checks that focus on the period before the launch of GPT-4 to reduce concerns about version changes (Appendix \ref{app:robustness_gpt4}).
+Nonetheless, it would be highly valuable for future methodological work to develop models that explicitly incorporate user learning in the presence of product upgrades, and for future empirical research to leverage such tools to study adoption dynamics more directly.

 Furthermore, our Bayesian learning model could be applied to other emerging technologies characterized by uncertainty and learning dynamics, such as blockchain \citep{gao2021blockchain}, to determine whether similar divides exist.
 Finally, future research could explore how disparities in AI adoption affect market competition and economic inequalities.
 We call for more interdisciplinary research to further understand these issues and to develop strategies that promote equitable AI adoption, ultimately informing policymakers and organizations in fostering inclusive technological progress.